pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Courage is what it takes to stand up and speak.
 Courage is also what it takes to sit down and listen."
 --[misattributed](https://winstonchurchill.org/resources/quotes/quotes-falsely-attributed/) to Winston Churchill

+"Americans will always do the right thing, after all other possibilities are exhausted."
+--[misattributed](https://quoteinvestigator.com/2012/11/11/exhaust-alternatives/) to Churchill, possibly an uncatalogued offhand remark

 "I don't think the past is better, better
 just cause it's cased in glass,